sbidoul/runboat/README.md

 - A namespace in a kubernetes cluster.
 - A wildcard DNS domain that points to the kubernetes ingress.
-- A postgres database, accessible from within the cluster namespace with a user with permissions to create database.
+- A postgres database, accessible from within the cluster namespace with a user with permissions to create databases.

 For running the controller (runboat itself):

-- Python 3.10
+- Python 3.12
 - sqlite3 >= 3.25
 - `kubectl`
 - A `KUBECONFIG` or an in-cluster service account that provides access to the namespace